Three-Light Setup for Portrait Photos

 How to Set Up a Rim Light

 In order to turn our hair light into a rim light, let’s start by lowering the flash.
-We don’t want it coming from above anymore—instead, we want to sneak the flash in behind our subject, aiming at their back.
+We don’t want it coming from anymore—instead, we want to sneak the flash in behind our subject, aiming at their back.
 That’s going to create a silver lining around them, separating them from the background.

 setting up a rim lightsetting up a rim lightsetting up a rim light